gpt-engineer-org/gpt-engineer/docs/open_models.md

 Using with open/local models
 ============================

+**Use `gpte` first with OpenAI models to get a feel for the `gpte` tool.
+Then go play with experimental Open LLMs 🐉 support and try not to get 🔥!!**

 At the moment the best option for coding is still the use of `gpt-4` models provided by OpenAI.
 But open models are catching up and are a good free and privacy-oriented alternative if you possess the proper hardware.

 You can integrate `gpt-engineer` with open-source models by leveraging an OpenAI-compatible API.

 We provide the minimal and cleanest solution below.
-It's not the only way to use open/local models but the one we recommend and tested.
+What is described is not the only way to use open/local models but the one we tested and would recommend to most users.

+More details on why the solution below is recommended in [this blog post](https://zigabrencic.com/blog/2024-02-21).

 Setup
 -----

-For inference engine we recommend to the users to use [llama.cpp](https://github.com/ggerganov/llama.cpp) with its `python` bindings `llama-cpp-python`.
-We choose `llama.cpp` because it supports the largest amount of hardware acceleration backends.
+For inference engine we recommend for the users to use [llama.cpp](https://github.com/ggerganov/llama.cpp) with its `python` bindings `llama-cpp-python`.

+We choose `llama.cpp` because:

+- 1.)
+It supports the largest amount of hardware acceleration backends.
+- 2.)
+Diverse set of open LLM.
+- 3.)
+Is written in `python` and directly on top of `llama.cpp` inference engine.
+- 4.)
+Supports the `openAI` API and `langchain` interface.

 To install `llama-cpp-python` follow the official [installation docs](https://llama-cpp-python.readthedocs.io/en/latest/) and for [MacOS with Metal support](https://llama-cpp-python.readthedocs.io/en/latest/install/macos/).

-If you want to have benefit from proper hardware acceleration on your machine make sure to set up the proper compile flags:
+If you want to benefit from proper hardware acceleration on your machine make sure to set up the proper compiler flags before installing your package.

 - `linux`: `CMAKE_ARGS="-DLLAMA_BLAS=ON -DLLAMA_BLAS_VENDOR=OpenBLAS"`
 - `macos` with Metal support: `CMAKE_ARGS="-DLLAMA_METAL=on"`
 - `windows`: `$env:CMAKE_ARGS = "-DLLAMA_BLAS=ON -DLLAMA_BLAS_VENDOR=OpenBLAS"`

-Before running:
+Then run:

 ```bash
 pip install llama-cpp-python
 ```

-For the use of `API` we also need to set up the web server:
+For the use of `API` we also need to set up the web server that `llama-cpp-python` library provides.
+To install:

 ```bash
 pip install 'llama-cpp-python[server]'